nicklockwood/iVersion/README.md

 	@property (nonatomic, copy) NSString *remindButtonLabel;

 The button label for the button the user presses if they don't want to download a new update immediately, but do want to be reminded about it in future.
-Set this to nil if you don't want to display the remind me button - e.g. if you don't have space on screen.
+Set this to `@""` if you don't want to display the remind me button - e.g. if you don't have space on screen.

 	@property (nonatomic, copy) NSString *downloadButtonLabel;

 The button label for the button the user presses if they want to download a new update.

+    @property (nonatomic, assign) BOOL useAllAvailableLanguages;

+By default, iVersion will use all available languages in the iVersion.bundle, even if used in an app that does not support localisation.
+If you would prefer to restrict iVersion to only use the same set of languages that your application already supports, set this property to NO. (Defaults to YES).

     @property (nonatomic, assign) BOOL disableAlertViewResizing;